Big league ballparks broil as heat wave grips much of majors | New Country 923

 “I told Chance, I don’t want him hustling on and off the field.
 I want to see him walking,” Hyde said.
 “When you’re a catcher in these type of games, it’s not easy.
 After the eighth inning, his face was beet red.”

-No relief in sight, either.
-The temperature was forecast to top 100 degrees for Sunday afternoon’s series finale.
+It was 97 degrees for the first pitch and no relief in sight, either.
+The temperature was forecast to top 100 for Sunday afternoon’s series finale.

 At Great American Ball Park in Cincinnati, where it was a sizzling 94 as the Reds played St. Louis, the stadium PA system got in the swing, sort of.
 The pregame songs?
 “Let It Snow” and “Tenth Avenue Freeze-Out,” among others with winter-sounding titles.